sthinius87/HL-gaps-pub/README.rst

 Detailed installation instructions can be found in the `install<./docs/installation_dev.rst>`_ section of the documentation.

 **Tutorial**
-A comprehensive tutorial is available in the :doc:`tutorial <tutorial>` section of the documentation.
+A comprehensive tutorial is available in the `tutorial <./docs/tutorial.rst>` section of the documentation.
 This includes step-by-step instructions on how to set up and run the package, as well as examples of how to use the various features.
 Further material can be found in ``notebooks/`` directory.

 **Contributing**

 Contributions are welcome!
-Please see the :doc:`contributing <contributing>` guidelines for details on how to contribute to the project.
+Please see the `contributing <./docs/contributing.rst>` guidelines for details on how to contribute to the project.

 **Authors**

-The authors and contributors are listed in the :doc:`authors <authors>` section of the documentation.
+The authors and contributors are listed in the `authors <./docs/authors.rst>` section of the documentation.

 **License**

-This project is licensed under the MIT License - see the :doc:`license <license>` file for details.
+This project is licensed under the MIT License - see the `license <./docs/license.rst>` file for details.

 **Citation**